Scalars๐

 that represents a 3D vector using a tuple of three integers.

 about it by registering it for its many built-in converters.
-This way a model field
+This way a Model field

 More on this in the "Hacking Undine" section.